deyan-enchev/qa-exercise-qunit-tests/README.md

 * When changing the risk status to approved, the approval date should be set to today's date.
 * The approval date should not be in the past.

+The following repo should be forked, commited and pushed into your own repostitory.

 Be prepared to discuss your solution and explain how you approached devising a test plan.
 What other issues did you find with the webpage?